Wedding Expenses Brides Should Never Pay For

 Get advice from some seasoned wedding professionals on the wedding expenses that couples should do their best avoid!

-Most of the wedding advice you’ll read online and in magazines is about all of the “must-haves” in terms of items or services needed for the big day… you know, in an effort to convince couples to spend more money than they should.
-But in reality, the only things that are actually needed to tie the knot are the couple and an officiant!
+Most of the wedding advice you’ll read online and in magazines is about all of the “must-haves.”
+In terms of items or services needed for the big day, each of these so-called essentials relates directly to an additional wedding expense.
+It all starts to feel like a concerted effort to convince couples to spend more money than they should or even need to.
+In reality, the only things that are actually needed to tie the knot are the couple and an officiant!

 I’ve shared lots of great advice and ideas over the years here on the blog, including things that I think are a waste of time and money and better off skipped.
-But I thought it’d be interesting to get the perspective of some wedding industry professionals on what they think is worth the price or that couples should skip completely!
+But I thought it’d be interesting to get the perspective of some wedding industry professionals on which wedding expenses they think are worth the cost, as well as which ones couples should skip completely!
 Some of the answers may surprise you!